davidcai/blog/content/posts/angular-tutorials.md

 # 2. Egghead IO - New to Angular JS?

 Egghead is famous of its bite-sized videos.
 Each video can be consumed within 10 min.
 The entire tutorial is very easy to navigate.
 The noteworthy is that each short clip has its own discussion section.
-You might very well learn somthing new from these informative discussions.
+You might very well learn something new from these informative discussions.

 <a class="img-og" href="https://egghead.io/articles/new-to-angularjs-start-learning-here?utm_content=buffer3b17a&utm_medium=social&utm_source=twitter.com&utm_campaign=buffer" target="_blank">
   <img src="http://www.infragistics.com/community/cfs-file.ashx/__key/CommunityServer.Blogs.Components.WeblogFiles/brent_5F00_schooley.metablogapi/2061.logo_5F00_3309A602.png">